 - Do you need a new layout?

-- Do you need more technology?
+- Do you need more audio visual integration?

 - Do you need better sound management?

 If noise travels faster than the speed of light in your office, you may want to consider investing in sound masking or acoustic panels.
 These can help you control sound levels so that your employees stay focused and visitors aren’t distracted.

 - Do you want a more visually engaging environment?